tunyr1/green-code-pipelines-workshop/README.md

     - Video contains spoilers: you can use it to get past difficult exercises

-First, you do not need to run this demo app locally to complete thius workshop!
+First, you do not need to run this demo app locally to complete this workshop!
 ----------------------------------------------------------------------------
 For this pipeline workshop,